Cathy McGowan (presenter)

-Cathy McGowan (born 1943) is a British broadcaster and journalist, best known as presenter of the 1960s pop music television show Ready Steady Go!
+Cathy McGowan (born circa 1945) is a British broadcaster and journalist, best known as a presenter of the 1960s pop music television show Ready Steady Go!

 Ready Steady Go!

 Ready Steady Go!
 (RSG) was first broadcast in August 1963, coinciding with the rise of the Beatles in Britain and internationally.
 As one historian of television reflected in the 1970s, "the revolution had the greatest possible effect on television ... and hindsight commentators were to see the year (1963) as a line of demarcation drawn between one kind of Britain and another".

 With its slogan, "the weekend starts here", RSG was shown on Fridays from 6 to 7 pm.
 Its original presenter Keith Fordyce (1928–2011), a stalwart of the BBC Light Programme and Radio Luxembourg, was joined in 1964 by McGowan and Michael Aldred.
 McGowan, recruited as an advisor from 600 applicants, had been in the fashion department of Woman's Own.
 She is said to have secured the role in a "run off" with journalist Anne Nightingale, later a Radio 1 disc jockey, by answering "fashion" to a question from Elkan Allan (1922–2006), RSG's executive producer and head of entertainment at Rediffusion, as to whether sex, music or fashion was most important to teenagers.

 McGowan seemed in tune with the times, "the girl of the day", according to Eric Burdon of the Animals – and, through her fashion sense, acquired the nickname, "Queen of the Mods".
 (This term has been applied to others, such as Dusty Springfield and, in New Zealand, Dinah Lee.)
 Much of her appeal lay in the fact that she was the age of RSG's viewers: young women regarded her as a role model, while men were attracted by her looks.
 Anna Wintour, future editor of American Vogue, was, according to her biographer Jerry Oppenheimer, among teenagers whom the show introduced to fashion.
 Another, Lesley Hornby, who became better known as Twiggy, regarded McGowan as her heroine: "I'd sit and drool over her clothes.
 She was a heroine to us because she was one of us".

 A similar empathy extended to the artists that McGowan interviewed.
 Donovan, launched in 1965 by his appearances on RSG, recalled McGowan as the "young Mary Quant-look hostess" (Quant being the leading British proponent of the mini-skirt, which McGowan helped popularise), with whom he developed an "easy-going" style of on-screen conversation.
 In the words of Dominic Sandbrook, a social historian: